NervanaSystems/ngraph/doc/sphinx/source/introduction/introduction.rst

 optimizations to deep learning computations and unifies computational graphs from deep learning frameworks with nGraph IR.

-In conjunction with Ngraph's graph-level optimizations, PlaidML automatically applies low-level optimizations to improve deep learning performance.
+In conjunction with nGraph's graph-level optimizations, PlaidML automatically applies low-level optimizations to improve deep learning performance.
 Additionally, PlaidML offers extensive support for various hardware targets due to its abilility to generate code in LLVM, OpenCL, OpenGL, and Metal.